seinecle/blog/_posts/2025-08-06-three-impacts-of-genAI-on-software-applications.md

 (negative or disruptive or risky: your pick)

 ## 1. Entire classes of text-handling software are made obsolete by a ChatGPT-like interface
-A couple of days ago, I have seen a fellow academic announcing the coming launch of his new web app: a service for students to revise, comment and predict the grade of the Master thesis they are working on.
+Early August 2025, I have seen a fellow academic announcing the coming launch of his new web app: a service for students to revise, comment and predict the grade of the Master thesis they are working on.

 -> this is obsolete by design.
 Just uploading the draft of the thesis to ChatGPT provides the student with all the feedback they need.
 With less friction.